List of T-ara live performances: Promotional showcases

-Cancelled tours
+Cancelled

 In September 2014, MBK Entertainment announced that T-ara would be touring Japan for the 3rd time with a concert tour in support of their third Japanese album "Gossip Girls".
 Over 2,000 tickets were sold to fanclub members before going on sale online.
-However, the agency quickly cancelled the tour after being scammed by the organizer who embezzled around 200 million KRW (~$174,000 USD) which he received from the former label's president.
+However, the agency quickly cancelled the tour after being scammed by the organizer who embezzled around 200 million KRW (~US$174,000) which he received from the former label's president.
 The scammer was caught 2 years later in 2015.